Debkumar49/TensorFlow_Medical_Insurance_Premium_Prediction/README.md

  ## What is Neural Network ?
  It’s a technique for building a computer program that learns from data.
 It is based very loosely on how we think the human brain works.
 First, a collection of software “neurons” are created and connected together, allowing them to send messages to each other.
 Next, the network is asked to solve a problem, which it attempts to do over and over, each time strengthening the connections that lead to success and diminishing those that lead to failure.
+ ## Linear Regression
+Linear Regression is a supervised learning technique that involves learning the relationship between the features and the target.
+The target values are continuous, which means that the values can take any values between an interval.
+For example, 1.2, 2.4, and 5.6 are considered to be continuous values.
+Use-cases of regression include stock market price prediction, house price prediction, sales prediction, and etc.

  ## What are the Steps followed in the Project?
  #### - Input shapes and output shapes